The classification of Rokhlin flows on C*-algebras

 As one has the estimate $\|v_1^*av_1-v_2^*av_2\|\leq 2\|a\|\|v_1-v_2\|$ for all elements $a,v_1,v_2$ in a \cstar-algebra with $v_1,v_2$ being unitaries, it follows that

 In particular, the weak inner length of any \cstar-algebra is at most twice its exponential length in the sense of Definition \ref{def:exp-length}.

 A look at the abelian \cstar-algebra $A=\CC(\IT)$ makes it clear that a \cstar-algebra can have infinite exponential length, but finite weak inner length.
-As we will see in the fifth section, this phenomenon can be observed for some simple \cstar-algebras as well, e.g., the classifiable $KK$-contractible \cstar-algebras treated in the last section have infinite exponential length but finite weak inner length. \end{rem}
+As we will see in the fifth section, this phenomenon can be observed for some simple \cstar-algebras as well, e.g., the classifiable $KK$-contractible \cstar-algebras treated in the last section tend to have infinite exponential length but all of them have finite weak inner length. \end{rem}

 The technique at the heart of the following lemmas is partly inspired by \cite[Lemma 5.5]{BarlakSzaboVoigt17}, which was a technical tool used for a similar purpose to classify Rokhlin actions of compact quantum groups.
 One might also argue that its true origin is somewhere in the intersection between Izumi's work on finite group actions with the Rokhlin property --- see \cite[Lemma 3.3]{Izumi04} --- and Kishimoto's original work on Rokhlin flows \cite{Kishimoto96_R}.